Pen – FrøyaRingen (NYTEK23)

 7.3.4 Tolerances for bending of steel rods

 The length of the steel rod in the load bearing structure is allowed to be bent ≤10%.
-Hence, if the rod is 2.6m, a bending of ≤26cm is tolerated.
-If the rod gets in contact with the floating tubes, the rod must be repaired/replaced.
+Hence, if the rod is 2.6 m, a bending of ≤26 cm is tolerated.
+If the rod gets in contact with the floating pipes, the rod must be replaced.

 7.4 Inspection and maintenance of pen